 9.3 Limitation of Authority.
 The Executive Director shall not contractually bind the Association without authorization of the Board of Directors.

 9.4 The Role of the Board.
 The duties, responsibilities, salaries and benefits of the Executive Director shall be from time to time determined by the Board of Directors.

 Section X: STANDING COMMITTEES

 10.1 Appointment and Removal of Committee Chairpersons.
 Upon taking office or within thirty days thereafter, the President shall appoint all committee chairpersons, provided such appointed chairpersons shall take office subject to the approval of the Board.
-The chairpersons of all committees except the New Lawyers Section shall serve until resignation, removal by the general membership, or qualification of their successors.
+The chairpersons of all committees shall serve for a one year term.
+The chairpersons may also resign or be removed by the Board during said term.
+Committee chairpersons may serve an additional term or partial term subject to individual approval by the Board of Directors.
 The Board of Directors, by a majority of the full Board exclusive of any committee chairperson as to whom the Board is voting, may suspend the chairperson of a committee for a period of time ending at the next scheduled meeting of the general membership, at which time the removal of that chairperson from such office shall be voted on by the general membership.
 Removal from office, and the Board of Directors, shall take effect immediately upon the approval of such chairperson's removal by a majority of the voting membership present at that meeting.

 10.2 Limits of Authority.
 A chairperson may not speak on behalf of the Association without the prior approval of the Board of Directors.